Get a free, no obligation personal loan quote with rates as low as 9.99%

 Mortgage Brokers

-While every bad credit mortgage lender will have a different approval process for their mortgage loans, there are some common factors each lender will examine.
+While every bad credit mortgage lender will have a different approval process for their mortgage loans, there are some common factors each lender may look at.

 Credit Scores And Credit Report

-Credit scores are used by lenders to determine mortgage rates for potential borrowers.
-The higher a borrower’s credit, the better their chances are of securing a better mortgage rate with a prime or subprime lender.
+Credit scores are used by lenders to evaluate a potential borrower’s creditworthiness.
+The higher a borrower’s credit, the better their chances are of securing a mortgage, one with an affordable rate.

-Your credit report will also be used to see who you might owe money to and how you’ve used your credit products in the past (timely payments, missed/late payments, defaults, etc.).
+Your credit report will also be used to see who you might owe money to and how you’ve used your credit products in the past.
 This will give them an idea of how trustworthy you’ll be with your mortgage in the future.
-While most bad credit lenders will look beyond your credit when assessing your application, it is often still considered.
+While most bad credit lenders will look at your credit, not as much emphasis is put on it as traditional lenders do.

 Income And Employment History

-Lenders want to be assured of a borrower’s ability to pay them back, this means their household income can often be just as important as their credit.
-So, when you apply, your employment history and financial records will be examined to determine the likelihood of you defaulting.
+Lenders want to be assured of a borrower’s ability to pay them back.
+Your household income is usually more important than your credit score.
+So, when you apply, your employment history and financial records will be examined to determine the likelihood of you defaulting on your mortgage.

-No matter how much money you have in your bank account currently, a rocky employment history might make a lender question your ability to hold down a job.
-The same idea goes for your income.
-If your income is “confirmable” through the Canada Revenue Agency’s notices of assessment, your chances of securing a better rate will improve.
-For “non-confirmable” incomes, frequently seen with self-employed and commission-based workers, lenders will need to calculate their average yearly income before making their decision.
+If your income is “confirmable” through the Canada Revenue Agency’s (CRA) Notice Of Assessment, you’ll have a better chance of securing a better rate.
+For “non-confirmable” incomes — frequently seen with self-employed and commission-based workers — lenders will need to calculate their average yearly income before making their decision.

 Down Payment

 This factor is especially important for potential borrowers with bad credit who are working with subprime or private lenders.
-After the borrower in question finds a house, they must have it appraised and ranked in accordance with how valuable an asset it is.
-If the lender is skeptical of a borrower with bad credit, they’ll need to be assured that the property is worth the investment they’ll be making.
+Once you find a home to buy, it must be appraised to determine its value.
+If the lender is skeptical because of your bad credit, they’ll need to be assured that the property is worth the investment they’ll be making.

 Lookout Why You Should Never Skip A Home Inspection In Canada